 Nobody who fills in your form wants to clear the fields.
 If they don’t want to fill it in, they can just leave.

-If they fill the form and accidentally clear the fields, there’s a good chance they won’t start over.
+But if they fill the form and accidentally clear the fields, there’s a good chance they won’t start over.

 14. Don’t use captchas on forms

-Captchas are those anti-spam things:
+CAPTCHAs are those anti-spam things:

 So instead, what do you do?

-If it’s an email list signup form, just use double opt-in.
+If it’s an email list sign-up form, just use double opt-in.

 If you’re still keen on using captchas, this is the best captcha in the world.